wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/transforming-content-type.md

-# Transforming the content type
+# Transforming the Content Type
-## Example use case
 This section describes how you can transform the content type of a message using an API.
 In this scenario, the API exposes a REST back-end service that accepts and returns XML and JSON messages for HTTP methods as follows:

 -  GET - response is in JSON format
 -  POST - accepts JSON request and returns response in XML format
 -  DELETE - empty request body should be sent and returns response in XML format

 ## Synapse configuration